dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 If not, you don’t have any action to take!

-If you are using a user API key, please follow the instructions below:
+If you are using a user API key, please read the following instructions:

 1. Make a list of all the places where you’re making a call to the dbt Cloud API using the dbt Cloud user API key.
 2. Create a new personal access token under **Account Settings → API Tokens → Personal Tokens.**